ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-15-my-first-days-in-africa.md

 ![View to Africa](/assets/images/IMG_0993.jpg)

-Some of the vehicles parked next to beach told a story about their owners: They were on their way into the desert on the other side of the ocean.
+Some of the vehicles parked next to the beach told a story about their owners: They were on their way into the desert on the other side of the ocean.
 Awesome! :sunglasses:

 ![Off-road truck](/assets/images/IMG_0992.jpg)